survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 The examples below is an annotated part of _package.json_ from the SurviveJS [React component boilerplate](https://github.com/survivejs/react-component-boilerplate).

+W> npm doesn’t support comments in JSON even though we’re using them below.
+Some tools use extended notations, such as [JSON5](http://json5.org/), that do.

 ### Description Fields

 The description fields describe who created the package, what it does, search keywords, and more.